ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 Distributed systems fail in creative ways.
 Hosts crash, networks partition, databases become temporarily unavailable.
 Your actor framework needs a strategy for handling these failures.

 For actor invocations, the question is: what happens when a call fails?
-Some frameworks automatically retry with **exponential backoff**.
+Some frameworks automatically retry with exponential backoff.
 Others surface the error to the caller and let them decide.
-The right choice depends on whether the operation is **idempotent** and how your users expect errors to behave.
+The right choice depends on whether the operation is idempotent and how your users expect errors to behave.

-**Host failures** are particularly interesting.
+Host failures are particularly interesting.
 If a host crashes while an actor is processing a request, what happens?
 The client will see a connection error and might retry.
-But if the actor had partially updated its state before crashing, you could end up with **inconsistent data**.
-This is where careful state management and idempotency become important.
+But if the actor had partially updated its state before crashing, you could end up with inconsistent data.
+This is mostly a problem for developers building actors than for the runtime itself, and it's where careful state management and idempotency become important.

 ### Communicating between actors

 Actors don't exist in isolation.
 An Order actor might need to call an Inventory actor to reserve items.
 A Game actor might broadcast state updates to multiple Player actors.

-The mechanics of **actor-to-actor communication** are similar to client-to-actor communication: you invoke by type and ID, and the runtime routes the request.
+The mechanics of actor-to-actor communication*are similar to client-to-actor communication: you invoke by type and ID, and the runtime routes the request.
 But there's a subtle trap waiting for you: **reentrancy**.

 Consider what happens if Actor A calls Actor B, and Actor B synchronously calls back to Actor A. Under turn-based concurrency, Actor A is blocked waiting for B's response, which means A's queue isn't processing new requests.
-When B's callback arrives, it joins A's queue behind… A's own pending request. **Deadlock**.
+When B's callback arrives, it joins A's queue behind… A's own pending request.
+The result is a **deadlock**.

 Different frameworks handle this differently.
-Orleans supports **reentrant grains**: you can mark a grain class with `[Reentrant]`, and Orleans will allow callbacks within a call chain to enter the actor even while it's "busy" waiting.
-Orleans tracks the call chain via a **correlation ID** in the request context.
+Orleans supports reentrant grains (actors are called _grains_ in Orleans): you can mark a grain class with `[Reentrant]`, and Orleans will allow callbacks within a call chain to enter the actor even while it's "busy" waiting.
+Orleans tracks the call chain via a _correlation ID_ in the request context.
 Other frameworks simply document the footgun and leave it to developers to avoid circular calls.

 Some frameworks also support **"fire-and-forget"** invocations, where the caller sends a message but doesn't wait for a response.
 This is useful for notifications and events where you don't need acknowledgment.
 The challenge is error handling: if the message fails, there's no way to tell the caller.
 One workaround, used by Dapr Workflow internally, is to implement fire-and-forget as an immediately-scheduled alarm.
-You get the framework's built-in retry logic, at the cost of some additional latency from the persistence round-trip.
+You get the framework's built-in retry logic, at the cost of some additional latency due to the need to manage persistency and because of the alarm scheduler.

 ### Inter-cluster communication

 Inside a cluster, all clients need to be able to reach all hosts.
 Hosts run HTTP or gRPC servers that must accept incoming requests from anywhere in the cluster.

 Security matters here.
-You almost certainly want **TLS** for in-cluster communication, which means generating and distributing certificates.
-You probably also want **authentication**, either via **mTLS** (where the certificate itself proves identity) or at the application layer with tokens or API keys.
+You almost certainly want TLS for in-cluster communication, which means generating and distributing certificates.
+You probably also want authentication, either via **mTLS** (where the certificate itself proves identity) or at the application layer with **tokens or API keys**.

 If your actors need to communicate across cluster boundaries, perhaps between different regions or environments, the complexity multiplies.
-You need to handle different network topologies, higher latencies, and potentially different **trust boundaries**.
+You need to handle different network topologies, higher latencies, and potentially different trust boundaries.

 ### Placing actors on hosts

 This is where distributed actor frameworks get genuinely interesting.
 When a client invokes an actor, how does the system decide which host should run it?

 The most important constraint is that a given actor instance must run on **exactly one host at a time**.
 If the same actor somehow runs on two hosts simultaneously, you lose the single-threaded guarantee and all the consistency properties that come with it.
+An actor runtime's main job is to prevent this catastrophic possibility.

-There are two broad approaches: **centralized placement** and **decentralized placement**.
+There are two broad approaches, centralized or decentralized placement.

 #### Centralized placement

 In this model, a dedicated **controller service** maintains the mapping from actors to hosts.

 When a client wants to invoke an actor, it first asks the controller "where does this actor live?"
 The controller either returns the address of a host that's already running the actor, or picks a host and tells the actor to activate there.

-The advantages are flexibility and **global knowledge**.
+- The **advantages** are flexibility and global knowledge.
   The controller can make smart placement decisions based on host load, locality, or other factors.
-It can rebalance actors across hosts as conditions change.
-It has a complete view of the cluster.
+  It can rebalance actors across hosts as conditions change, given that it has a complete view of the cluster.

-The disadvantages are the extra latency (every invocation needs a controller round-trip) and the controller being a **single point of failure**.
+- The **disadvantages** are the extra latency (every invocation needs a controller round-trip) and the controller being a single point of failure.
   If the controller goes down, no new actors can be invoked.
 You can mitigate this with replication, but then you need to coordinate state across controller replicas.

 In my "Francis" framework, the controller stores placement information in a Postgres or SQLite database.
 This lets the controller itself be replicated for availability, but the database becomes the bottleneck at scale.
 Orleans takes a different approach, using a distributed hash table to replicate placement information across nodes in memory.

-**Caching** helps with the latency problem.
+Caching can help with the latency problem.
 After invoking an actor, clients can cache the placement information and skip the controller on subsequent calls.
 But caching introduces its own challenges: what if the actor moves to a different host, or the original host restarts?

 Here's a pattern for safe placement caching:

-1. Each host generates a random **"host ID"** on startup.
-If the process restarts, it gets a new ID.
+1. Each host generates a random _host ID_ on startup.
+If the process/container restarts, it gets a new ID.
 2. Placement responses include `(actorType, actorId, address, port, hostId)`.
-3. Clients cache this tuple, with a **TTL** based on either a configured maximum or the actor's hibernation deadline.
+3. Clients cache this tuple, with a cache TTL based on either a configured maximum or the actor's hibernation deadline.
 4. When invoking an actor, the client includes the cached `hostId` in the request header.
 5. The receiving host compares the request's `hostId` with its own.
 If they differ, the host was restarted and isn't running that actor anymore.
 The client must re-query the controller.